Art therapy student drawing on paper.

 • Case Manager: Assisting clients in accessing mental health and social services

-• Educator: Serving as teacher’s aides, art instructors, or special education support staff
+• Educator: Serving as teacher’s aides, teaching artists, or special education support staff

 • Program Assistant or Coordinator: Organizing creative and therapeutic activities in hospitals, rehabilitation centers, and nonprofit organizations